Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-\bl{Apart from unintentional errors during the computation of the statistics, the researcher may also do errors during the generation of the partial noisy dataset $D_k^{\epsilon}$ (part of metadata, used for verification).
-To simulate this behavior, we consider a scenario where the researcher, instead of using the $\epsilon$ value they intend to use ($\epsilon_x$), they use a smaller or larger value ($\epsilon_y$) to compute the partial noisy dataset $D_k^{\epsilon_y}$ and provide $\epsilon_x$ as part of the metadata (so that the verifier conducts the verification based on $\epsilon_x$).
-In other words, the researcher adds either more or less noise than they intend to add to generate the partial noisy dataset (we obtained similar results when the researcher adds more noise to some entries and less noise to others).
-For evaluation, we use $D1$, fix $\epsilon_x$ to $3$ and $l$ to $100$.
-We consider a researcher that does errors during both the computation of the statistics and the generation of the partial noisy dataset.
-We observe that the proposed framework achieves a TPR of $0.42$ (for $\epsilon_y=1$), $0.73$ (for $\epsilon_y=3$, which means $D_k^{\epsilon}$ is generated correctly), and $0.8$ (for $\epsilon_y=5$).
-Also, in Figure~\ref{fig:metdata_vs_p_value}, we show the variation of TNR with respect to the utility loss when verifying the correctness of p-value for various $\epsilon_y$ values.
-We observe that TPR and TNR values achieved by the proposed framework are slightly lower than the ones achieved when the researcher computes $D_k^{\epsilon}$ correctly (when $\epsilon_y=\epsilon_x$ for different values of $\epsilon$, as shown in Table~\ref{table:tpr_vs_eps} and Figure~\ref{fig:tnr_vs_eps_p_value}(a)).
-We also observe that even though the verifier uses $\epsilon_x=3$, they achieve higher TPR and TNR for $\epsilon_y=5$ (compared to $\epsilon_y=3$, which represents the case in which $D_k^{\epsilon}$ is generated correctly) because less noise is added to generate the partial dataset.
+\textbf{Considering error in metadata.} Apart from unintentional errors during the computation of the statistics, the researcher may also do errors during the generation of the partial noisy dataset $D_k^{\epsilon}$ (part of metadata, used for verification).
+To simulate this behavior, we consider a scenario where the researcher, instead of using the $\epsilon$ value they intend to use to achieve LDP ($\epsilon_x$), they use a smaller or larger value ($\epsilon_y$) to compute the partial noisy dataset $D_k^{\epsilon_y}$ and provide $\epsilon_x$ as part of the metadata (so that the verifier conducts the verification based on $\epsilon_x$).
+In other words, the researcher adds either more or less noise than they intend to add to generate the partial noisy dataset.
+For evaluation, we consider a researcher that does errors during both the computation of the statistics and the generation of the partial noisy dataset.
 Overall, we observe that proposed framework detects with high confidence whether the provided statistics are correct even when there exist (unintentional) errors in the metadata in addition to the errors in the calculation of the GWAS statistics.
-For the rest of the paper, we assume that $D_k^{\epsilon}$ is generated correctly and we evaluate the proposed scheme in the existence of errors due to miscalculation of GWAS statistics.}
+We observe that the TPR and TNR values are slightly lower than the ones achieved when the researcher computes $D_k^{\epsilon}$ correctly (when $\epsilon_y=\epsilon_x$ for different values of $\epsilon$).